October 14, 2015

 - User experience: “These menus are counterintuitive.” “the design is ugly”

-- Functionality: “It’s a good idea but there are too much bugs”
+- Functionality: “It’s a good idea but there are too many bugs”

 - Improvements: “This app could be so much better if they add a profile”